MWins/template-pack/README.md

 * Project Business Case Form
 * Change Control Sheet
 * Project Status Simple Example - Basic project update.
 Does not include RAG.
+* Small Project Requirements Specification - WIP - Condensing the full process into a viable workflow for small projects.

 Believe most of these have attribution.
 I don't claim ownership of any of this code.
 It's a collection of best practices gained from different sources.